Lainey Wilson: 2019–present: Breakout success with "Things a Man Oughta Know"

 In 2018, Wilson signed a major-label recording contract with the BBR Music Group.
 Her first major-label release was her third EP Redneck Hollywood (2019).
-Her debut major label single was also released in 2019 called "Dirty Looks".
+Her debut major label single was also released in 2019: "Dirty Looks".
 Off the Record UK praised the EP, highlighting Wilson's songwriting and the production from producer Jay Joyce.
-The publication concluded by saying, "The EP is raw and real, pushing the country music genre wider than ever and bringing it back to the traditional while still reinventing it to its modern surroundings."
-Wilson then received attention from Country Music Television, who included her in their "Listen Up" Class of 2019 and on their "2019 CMT Next Women of Country" tour.
+The publication said, "The EP is raw and real, pushing the country music genre wider than ever and bringing it back to the traditional while still reinventing it to its modern surroundings."
+Next she received attention from Country Music Television, who included her in their "Listen Up" Class of 2019 and on their "2019 CMT Next Women of Country" tour.
 She also toured with Morgan Wallen in 2019.
 During this same period, several of her songs were featured in the Paramount Network show Yellowstone.

-In August 2020, the BBR label issued Wilson's next single to radio titled "Things a Man Oughta Know".
-The track gained heavy media attention from sites like Apple Music, iHeart Radio, Spotify and Pandora.
-By 2021, "Things a Man Oughta Know" became her breakout single, reaching number one on the Billboard Country Airplay chart and number three on the Country Songs chart.
+In August 2020, the BBR label issued Wilson's next single to radio: "Things a Man Oughta Know".
+The track gained heavy media attention from sites like YouTube, Apple Music, iHeart Radio, Spotify, and Pandora.
+By 2021, "Things a Man Oughta Know" became her breakout single, reaching number one on Billboard Country Airplay and number three on Hot Country Songs.
 It was included on her third studio album Sayin' What I'm Thinkin' (2021).
-The disc was her first full-length album collection issued on the BBR label and contained 12 tracks.
-It was her second to reach the Billboard country albums list, peaking at number 40.
+The disc was her first full-length album issued on BBR and contained 12 tracks.
+It was her second to reach the Billboard country albums chart, peaking at number 40.
 The disc received positive reviews.
 "Beyond writing and recording songs that satisfy country music fans, she succeeds at introducing her whole self through the music," concluded Taste of Countrys Billy Dukes.
 Entertainment Focus commented, "The rising star knocks it out of the park with her new album."

 Wilson appeared as a supporting act on Jason Aldean's "Back in the Saddle Tour" in 2021.
-In 2021, Wilson collaborated with Cole Swindell on his single "Never Say Never".
+The same year, Wilson collaborated with Cole Swindell on his single "Never Say Never".
 The duet was released as the second single from Swindell's fourth studio album Stereotype, and became Wilson's second single to top the Billboard country chart.
 It was followed by her 2022 solo single titled "Heart Like a Truck", then the album Bell Bottom Country.
 Wilson received a leading six nominations at the 56th Annual Country Music Association Awards, becoming the fourth artist to receive six or more nominations as a first-time nominee.
-Wilson also joined the cast of Yellowstone in 2022.
+Wilson also joined the cast of Yellowstone in 2022, with some of her songs also being featured in the series.
+She was a co-writer on the 2023 single "Chasing Tornadoes" by fellow country artist MacKenzie Porter.